almenscorner/IntuneCD/README.md

 The package can also be run standalone outside of a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+## Whats new in 1.1.0
+- Bug fix for App Protection policies not being able to be created in a tenant to tenant scenario
+- Bug fix for Configuration Profiles not being able to update assignment in a tenant to tenant scenario
+- Bug fix for Windows Autopilot profiles not being able to update assignment in a tenant to tenant scenario
+- Bug fix for assignment updates where updating assignments when creating new configurations were not possible if the group does not exist

 ## Whats new in 1.0.9
 - Bug fix where the script exited with "local variable referenced before assignment" if a management intent does not exist
 - Added a new parameter to let you exclude assignments from backups.
 To exclude assignments from backup, you can now use `-e assignments` when running IntuneCD-startbackup.